 '''

-RTMODEL "rt_version"="value"
+RTMODEL "rt_version", "value"

 '''

 The parameter value should have the same value as the one used internally by the compiler.
 For information about what value to use, see the generated list file.
 If the calling convention changes in future compiler versions, the runtime model value used internally by the compiler will also change.
-Using this method gives a module consistency check as the linker will produce an error if there is a mismatch between the values.
+Using this method gives a module consistency check, because the linker produces errors for mismatches between the values.

-For more information about checking module consistency, see Checking module consistency, page 156.
+For more information about checking module consistency, see Checking module consistency, page 141.